 three-plane "oversway" system introduced in Fatal Fury 3, which

 features a main plane for fighting, with foreground and background planes used

 to avoid attacks or leap towards the opponent.
 A dedicated button is now used to

 make an "oversway" (or change plane) towards the background or

-Real Bout also introduces stages featuring "ring-outs," a gameplay
+Real Bout introduces stages featuring ring outs or "Out of Bounds," a gameplay

 attacks on their opponent while next to the boundaries, the character will

-knock them out of the stage for an easy win.
+knocked into the area where the wall was standing, they will lose a round.
 Real Bout also introduces a Power Gauge which fills up as player performs normal or special

 techniques against their opponent or defend themselves.
 The power gauge allows fighters to